 Asking prompted questions in surveys can embed ideas that bring about social-desirability bias.
 One of the best ways to get closer to the truth is to ask an unprompted open-ended question and examine what they say, or more interestingly sometimes, what they do not say.

-You can also download the full whitepaper “Getting Closer to the Truth” here for more on how you can apply these techniques and achieve honest answers.
+Download the full whitepaper “Getting Closer to the Truth” here or watch Jon's on-demand webinar for more on how you can apply these techniques and achieve honest answers.